changh95/Academic-Page/_pages/about.md

 Currently I am...
 ====

-working on SLAM algorithms for Augmented Reality on Mobile Platform at VIRNECT, South Korea!
+Working on a variety of computer vision algorithms for augmented reality applications on mobile platforms at VIRNECT, South Korea!

 ------------------------------------------